Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 ### Users Change Password
 #### Description
 This service endpoint will provide the facility to update password of user by accessing the user through the username.
-For this purpose, the `UsersChangePasswordAsync` method is called to user's password by creating an instance of `UsersController` class from the API client.
+For this purpose, the `UsersChangePasswordAsync` method is called to change user's password by creating an instance of `UsersController` class from the API client.

 ```markdown